1

 ating a multiscale representation—we will refer to this principle as scale

-broader class of geometric transformations in addition to translations.
+a broader class of geometric transformations in addition to translations.
 Com-

 putational experiments showed that Fukushima’s architecture was able to